Hrxn/Pwsh/README.md

 #### Goals:
 - Make terminal life easier and more joyful.
 - Cross-platform usage.
-  To the extent that it is even possible at all.
+  To the extent that it's even possible at all.
 Some limitations still apply, obviously.
   All platforms that are not Windows should be considered untested so far.
 - Scratching my own itch.
   The reason this came into existence.